Use your customer data to find and target your most valuable customers

 Detractors drain your resources with customer service requests and complaints about unmet needs.
 Spending all your time trying to cater to them leads you down a rabbit hole, scrambling to develop the right products and services for your audience.
 Promoters do the opposite: They love your business and what you're offering, and they recommend you to their friends, generating dynamite referrals without you having to go overboard on incentives.

 To understand this dynamic better, think about the kind of weight online reviews on sites like Yelp and Amazon carry these days.
-Forty-seven percent of consumers between the ages of 18 and 34 have taken to social media to complain about a brand’s customer service, and the annual BrightLocal Local Consumer Review Survey 2016 found that 60 percent of customers are reluctant to buy from a business with negative reviews.
-Furthermore, the same survey showed that 84 percent of people trust online reviews just as much as they would a personal recommendation.
+Some 47% of consumers between the ages of 18 and 34 have taken to social media to complain about a brand’s customer service, and the annual BrightLocal Local Consumer Review Survey 2016 found that 60% of customers are reluctant to buy from a business with negative reviews.
+Furthermore, the same survey showed that 84% of people trust online reviews just as much as they would a personal recommendation.

 How to Develop a Radical Buyer